kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 A professional developer is one who knows the tools of the trade.
 You might need to spend extra time at the beginning of a project to learn about the technologies you are going to use.
 Web frameworks are coming out all the time and it always pays off to know all the capabilities that can be employed in order to write effective and concise code.

 You should treat software tests with the same respect.
-Because several developers treat tests as something secondary (see also Anti-pattern X) they never sit down to actually learn what their testing framework can do.
+Because several developers treat tests as something secondary (see also [Anti-pattern 9](#anti-pattern-9---treating-test-code-as-a-second-class-citizen)) they never sit down to actually learn what their testing framework can do.
 Copy-pasting testing code from other projects and examples might seem to work at first glance, but this is not the way a professional should behave.

 Unfortunately this pattern happens all too often.
-People are writing several "helper functions" and "utilities" without realizing that their testing framework already offers this function either in a built-in manner or with the help of external modules.
+People are writing several "helper functions" and "utilities" for tests without realizing that their testing framework already offers this function either in a built-in manner or with the help of external modules.

 These utilities make the tests hard to understand (especially for junior developers) as they are filled with in-house knowledge that is non transferable to other projects/companies.
 Several times